 - ½ teaspoon roasted cumin powder

-- salt to taste
+- 1 teaspoon salt (or to taste)

-- ½ cup plain yogurt (whisked with 2 teaspoon chickpea flour (besan).)
+- ½ cup plain yogurt (dahi) (whisked with 2 teaspoon chickpea flour (besan).)

-- 2 tablespoons chopped cilantro (coriander)
+- 2 tablespoons chopped cilantro (fresh coriander leaves)

 - ½ teaspoon garam masala powder